yemi2favours/m2pi.ca/content/course/2021/website-task/index.md

    necessary.
 Make sure to update at least your name, github username and affiliation.
 1. Be very careful with syntax.
 YAML is sensitive to errors.
-The syntax for keys is `key: value` and whitespace matters!
+The syntax for keys is `key: value`. whitespace and case matter!
 1. At the bottom of the file (after the last `---`) you can add a freeform paragraph using MarkDown to describe yourself.